 Pause and Evaluate

 Do they need a steady flow of feedback from their superiors?
 Do they feel that most of their time is spent at the office?
-Are there any conflicts within the workforce that needs to be resolved?
+Are there any conflicts within the workforce that need to be resolved?
 Leaders can approach each employee individually to understand and address any faults in the system.
 Correcting faulty operational processes will not only help your organization to emerge stronger than before, but it will also increase the happiness and engagement of your employees.